lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 expired valid responses for certificates that may in fact be revoked.

-Future versions of the OCSP protocol may provide a way for the client to know whether the server supports nonces or does not support nonces.
-If a client can determine that the server supports nonces, it MUST reject a reply that does not contain an expected nonce.
+Future versions of the OCSP protocol may provide a way for the client to know whether the responder supports nonces or does not support nonces.
+If a client can determine that the responder supports nonces, it MUST reject a reply that does not contain an expected nonce.
 Otherwise, clients that opt to include a nonce in the request SHOULD NOT reject a corresponding OCSPResponse solely on the basis of the